labordynamicsinstitute/replicability-training/jira-workflow-training.md

 **Pre-publication verification is a priority and should be completed within a week of being assigned.**
 - Typically these replications involve interacting with [openICPSR repositories](openICPSR_training.md) where code and data are stored.
-- There is a specific entry questionnaire for these replications separate from the one used for post-publication replications.
+- In addition to the information you will fill out in Jira, there is also a separate Data Citation Report (more on that below)

 ## Scope
-Your supervisor will assign you to this workflow if needed.
+Your supervisor will assign you to this workflow.
 This workflow covers code and data, even when data may not be accessible.
 Supervisor, see [other document](jira-supervisor-notes.md) for details.

 This workflow **DOES NOT** cover assessment of data citations.
 This is covered by a different training.